 Finland and Sweden have provinces that are known as Lapland (Swedish Lappland, Finnish Lappi).
-The inhabitants of these provinces are called Laplanders, regardless of ethnicity.

 The Library of Congress Subject Heading uses the spelling Sami.
 Using this term in a catalog search will help you find items regardless of the spelling or terminology used in the source documents.
 The base heading is Sami (European people), which may be refined by a variety of subdivisions: Sami (European people) -- Sweden, Sami (European people) -- Land tenure, etc.